 What Does Ackee Taste Like?

 Although ackee resembles soft scrambled eggs, it tastes nothing like it.
 Ackee naturally has a light, nutty flavour.
 It is in the lychee family but is more savoury than sweet.
-This delicate fruit absorbs the essence of whatever ingredients it is cooked with.
+This delicate fruit easily absorbs other flavours.
 Once cooked, it has a delightful, creamy consistency.

 What is Saltfish?